🟣 Purple Dot winding down your plan? See our Migration Guide →

 According to our analysis of over one million pre-orders, charge-upfront accounts for a smaller percentage of listings compared to deferred payment models.
 Customers may hesitate to pay months in advance, especially for higher-priced items or brands they’re less familiar with.

-This is the most popular model: 43.8% of all pre-order listings on PreProduct use charge-later approaches, making it the dominant payment method for pre-orders.
+This is the most popular model: 43.8% of all pre-order listings on PreProduct use charge-later, making it the dominant payment method for pre-orders.

 Best for: